COVID-19 Vaccine Frequently Asked Questions

 If I have already had COVID-19 and recovered, do I still need to get vaccinated with a COVID-19 vaccine when it’s available?

 No one should be vaccinated while they are currently sick with a COVID-19 infection.
 Vaccinating should be postponed until the person has no more symptoms and criteria have been met for them to discontinue isolation.
-View our isolation guidance here: Home Isolation and Quarantine Guidance.
+View the CDC Respiratory Virus Guidance for more information.

 Are there other vaccines that can help prevent me from getting COVID-19?
 Does getting the annual flu shot help?